Andersgoliversen/RawImageBatchLab/README.md

    python ui.py
    ```

-3. Click **Add Images** to select RAW files, adjust the sliders while viewing the live preview, and choose **Process Images** to save the results.
+3. Click **Add Images** to select RAW files, adjust the sliders while viewing the live preview, and use **Save Options** to set the output destination, file naming and other preferences.
+When satisfied, choose **Process Images** to save the results.